Slow Cooker Mashed Potatoes

 With the holiday’s upon us, many of you are looking for ways to make holiday cooking easier.
-This Creamy Crock Pot Mashed Potatoes recipe is one dish you can set and forget about while going about your holiday baking.
+This Creamy Mashed Potatoes recipe is one dish you can set and forget about while going about your holiday baking.
 Plus it keeps one less pan off the already full stovetop burners.
+Our Air Fryer Baby Potatoes and Garlic Mashed Potatoes are two other great option.

 The best potatoes to use for crock pot potatoes are Yukon Gold or Red.
 Russet potatoes work also, but they don’t quite have the “creamy” flavor of the other two.
 We prefer to keep those for hearty baked potatoes.